 - Review our Serie 2 → An in-depth Dive into the World of the Content Security Policy (CSP)

 - Review our Serie 3 → Firewall, The First Layer of Passive Defense Strategy

 Fishing for data is one of the top favorite activities of a hacker.
 Whether it be for financial gain on the back of someone else, or simply to cause social damage and wreak havoc on their unsuspecting victim, you will most definitely run into an attempted method of hacking over your usage of any online service at some point, most of which attempts will either be thwarted by the service or you will not even notice until it may be too late.

-Phishing is the fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details, often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
+Phishing in its core is a fraudulent attempt to obtain a user sensitive information such as usernames, passwords, and credit card details, often for malicious reasons, by disguising as a trustworthy entity in electronic communication.
 It can be executed via several possible scenarios, the most common of which is through email correspondence.

 SMTP Email Spoofing